-Development has linkages to existing and proposed transport infrastructure, public transport services, bicycle and pedestrian networks and community facilities and maximises the sustainable and efficient use of essential services, including water, sewer, energy, and telecommunications infrastructure.
+Development has linkages to existing and proposed transport infrastructure, public transport services, and community facilities and maximises the sustainable and efficient use of essential services, including water, sewer, energy, and telecommunications infrastructure.

 The zone may accommodate unanticipated interim land uses that do not compromise the long term use of the land for its intended purpose.